AlphMars/LAVA-parallelisation/README.md

 # Local Analysis of [co]Variant Annotation parallelization
-Collection of notes and scripts on how to run LAVA on multiple trait pairs in a HPC cluster.
+Collection of notes and scripts on how to run LAVA on multiple trait pairs in a SLURM-using HPC cluster.
 This tool allows the user to estimate local genetic correlation based on GWAS summary statistics and predefined genomic chunks.
 Check the original [paper][1] and the [GitHub page][2] for more.

 Running LAVA